Teachable-AI-Lab/teachable-ai-lab/_lab_pages/skynet_userguide.md

 Once you are logged into a skynet head node, you should launch `tmux` so you can come back if you get disconnected.
-Afterwards, you can can launch an interactive slurm shell with the following command: `srun -p debug -J "test" --pty bash`
+Afterwards, you can can launch an interactive slurm shell with the following command: `srun -p tail-lab -J "test" --pty bash`

-This runs a slurm job using the "debug" priority level, which is the highest.
+This runs a slurm job using the "tail-lab" partition.
-It also has a max runtime of 4 hours, so your session will get killed if it exceeds that amount of time.
+Note, skynet is currently undergoing changes so not sure about this, but in the past interactive terminals have a max runtime of 4 hours, so your session would get killed if it exceeds that amount of time.
+I'm not sure if this is still the case, but if you find your session cut off, this might be the issue.
 The -J option provides a name for the slurm job, in this case, we called it "test" but you can name it other things.
 The `--pty` option requests a pseudo terminal for your interactive session.
 Lastly the `bash` command will be executed within the allocated resources, this starts your interactive bash shell in the terminal.

 It is also possible to request specific resources using standard slurm commands.
 For example:
 * `--gres=gpu:1` will request 1 GPUs for your use